The Sheerness West Federation situated in North-East Kent, comprises of Rose Street and West Minster Primary Schools.

 When children are asked why they learn phonics they have a variety of reasons:

 To maintain a high level of presentation throughout the school we use the cursive programme of letter join.
+This is explicitly taught during phonics sessions in EYFS and KS1 moving to daily handwriting sessions in KS2.

 At West Minster Primary School, we believe children should have the opportunity to develop as reflective, empathetic and knowledgeable individuals, we recognise the important role that Religious Education plays in the personal development of all of our pupils, in addition to developing SMSC (Spiritual, Moral, Social and Cultural) aspects of learning.
 Pupils will be equipped to face the demands of the contemporary world they live in, developing positive attitudes to their learning and to the beliefs and values of others in line with Fundamental British Values.